-Trigeminal neuralgia involves extreme pain in the face caused by damage or inflammation to the trigeminal nerve or the fifth cranial nerve.
-There are three branches to the trigeminal nerve, any one of which can be affected.
-The trigeminal nerve breaks off into an ophthalmic nerve, which innervates sensation around the eye, the maxillary nerve, which innervates sensation around the cheek and maxillary area, and the mandibular nerve, which regulates the sensation of the lower jaw area.
-In cases of traumatic trigeminal nerve injury, any one of the branches can be affected but the pain is usually on one side of the face.
+Trigeminal neuralgia is characterized by excruciating facial pain resulting from damage or inflammation to the trigeminal nerve, also known as the fifth cranial nerve.
+This nerve branches into three parts: the ophthalmic nerve, responsible for sensation around the eye; the maxillary nerve, governing sensation in the cheek and maxillary region; and the mandibular nerve, controlling sensation in the lower jaw area.
+Traumatic injury to the trigeminal nerve can affect any of these branches, typically causing pain on one side of the face.

-Pain from trigeminal neuralgia may be ongoing and could rack up high medical expenses.
-If you or a loved one is suffering from trigeminal neuralgia as a result of an accident, you may be able to pursue compensation for your losses.
-Call our injury attorneys at (916) 921-6400 for free, friendly advice.
-Our experienced lawyers may be able to help obtain full compensation for your injury.
+Suffering from trigeminal neuralgia can lead to ongoing pain and substantial medical expenses.
+If you or a loved one is grappling with trigeminal neuralgia due to an accident, you may have the opportunity to seek compensation for your losses.
+Contact our skilled injury attorneys at (916) 921-6400 for free, empathetic guidance.
+Our experienced legal team may be able to help secure total compensation for your injury.

-Trigeminal neuralgia can be caused by a compression injury to the trigeminal nerve as it exits the brain through a small hole in the skull.
-A fracture in this area from a fall or motor vehicle accident can trigger swelling that damages the trigeminal nerve at its root.
-Soft tissue trauma can affect just one or two of the branches of the trigeminal nerve, sparing some of the face from the pain.
-Trigeminal neuralgia can also result from inflammation of the nerve or by the presence of a blood vessel that swells and compresses the nearby nerve.
-A brain injury secondary to trauma can damage the trigeminal nucleus in the brain, causing hyperactivity of the nerve due to central nervous system injury.Diagnosing Trigeminal Neuralgia
+Trigeminal neuralgia can be triggered by compression injuries to the trigeminal nerve as it exits the brain through a small skull opening.
+Fractures in this area from falls or motor vehicle accidents can cause swelling that damages the nerve at its root.
+Soft tissue trauma may affect only one or two branches of the trigeminal nerve, sparing other areas of the face from pain.
+Inflammation of the nerve or swelling of nearby blood vessels can also lead to trigeminal neuralgia.
+Additionally, brain injuries resulting from trauma can damage the trigeminal nucleus in the brain, leading to nerve hyperactivity due to central nervous system damage.Diagnosing Trigeminal Neuralgia